eduardoleao052/Transformer-from-scratch/README.md

 # Transformer From Scratch in Vanilla Python
-- Use this repo to train and test your own Transformer.
+- Educational Transformer with forward and backprop.
 You can train and fine-tune a model on <b>any</b> text file, and it will generate text that sounds like it.
-Also, feel free to browse the classes in `layers.py`.
-They contain full and clear implementations of every layer in a Transformer, with clear __forward__ and __backprop__ methods.
+- The full Transformer layers are in *[layers.py](src/layers)*.
+Each has a __forward__ and __backprop__ methods.
-- This project started as a way to better understand the underlying principles of NLP.
-As I implemented these models, I tried to make the code as simple and well-documented as possible.
-- Much of this project's motivation came from Andrej Karpathy's GPT youtube videos, and the nanoGPT GitHub implementation.
+- This project was inspired by Andrej Karpathy's GPT youtube videos, and the nanoGPT GitHub implementation.
-- The transformer principles and good-practices are aligned with CS224n's assignment 3.

 ## 1. Project Structure
 - `src/` : Folder with python files.